xing0047/cca-llava/docs/Eval.md

 pip install transformers==4.29.2
 ```

-First, make sure that coco images and annotations are prepared under folder `playground` and organised in this way,
+First, make sure that coco images and annotations are prepared under folder `playground` and organised in this manner,
 ```
 playground/
 └── data